-The Working Committee (WC) held eight meetings in the 2021 financial year.
-The Risk Committee (RC) met four times, as did the Audit Committee (AC), the Remuneration Committee (ReC) met thrice, the Nomination Committee (NC) met on four occasions, the Personnel Committee (PC) twice, as did the Digitalization Committee (DC), during the 2021 financial year.
+The Working Committee (WC) held eleven meetings in the 2022 financial year.
+The Risk Committee (RC) met four times, the Audit Committee (AC) six times, the Remuneration Committee (ReC) three times, the Nomination Committee (NC) four times, the Personnel Committee (PC) twice, as did the Digitalization Committee (DC).
+In addition, a joint meeting of the Risk and Audit Committee was held.